 Preparing for Baptism

 A member of our clergy team will arrange a time to meet with your family before your baptism date.
 At this meeting you will finalise arrangements for service, complete some paperwork, and have the opportunity to ask any questions you may have about the sacrament of baptism or what will happen on the day.
+It is important for Baptism families to understand the significance of Baptism.
+This will be discussed.
 Your child’s prospective godparents may wish to be part of this meeting, although this is not a requirement.

 Choosing a godparent for your child is a time-honoured tradition of inviting a family member or friend to be part of a child’s life in a special way.
 Godparents also have a special role in the life of the church.
 Along with the child’s parents, godparents make promises in the baptism service to encourage a child in the life and faith of the Christian community.
 It is not necessary for a godparent to be a practicing Christian although the promises they make will reflect an alignment with the mission and values of God’s church.
 If a prospective godparent has not been baptised, they are encouraged to consider being baptised themselves before they become a godparent.